Team3128/FRC-Test/README.md

 - Create a new Ant Run Configuration by right-clicking build.xml in the project explorer and choosing Run As > Ant Build...
 Select the `runemulator` target in the targets tab.
-Then, run the configuration, and the emulator will search for all classes extending IterativeRobot and ask which one you want to run.
+Then, run the configuration, and the emulator will search for all classes extending RobotBase (ant IterativeRobot and SampleRobot) and ask which one you want to run.

+### Code
+This project uses a significant amount of code from the NetworkTables and WPILib libraries.
+This code is the property of its owners / authors.
+Thank you, FIRST, for making this possible by making WPILib open-source.